On the Convergence Rate of Variants of the Conjugate Gradient Algorithm in Finite Precision Arithmetic: Some Test Problems

 \section{Some Test Problems}

 The following problem --\verb+bcsstk03+ from the BCSSTRUC1 (BCS Structural Engineering Matrices) in the Harwell-Boeing collection \cite{HarwellBoeing} -- was studied in \cite{Carson}.
 It is a $112 \times 112$ matrix with condition number $6.8e+6$.
-For convenience, we normalized the matrix so that the matrix we used had norm 1.
-In exact arithmetic, the CG algorithm would obtain the exact solution in $112$ steps.
+For convenience, we normalized the matrix so that the matrix we used had spectral norm 1.
+In exact arithmetic, the CG algorithm would obtain the exact solution in at most $112$ steps.
 Results of running HSCG, CGCG, and GVCG are plotted in Figure \ref{fig:bcsstk03}.
 We set a random solution vector $x$ and computed $b = Ax$, and we used a zero initial guess $x_0$.
 Computations were carried out in MATLAB, using standard double precision arithmetic.
+To be sure that we had the true solution $A^{-1} b$ to double precision accuracy, we solved the linear system $Ax=b$ directly using higher precision and replaced the original vector $x$ by the one obtained by rounding the multiprecision solution to double precision.
 The figure shows the $A$-norm of the error at each step $k$, $\langle A^{-1} b - x_k , b - A x_k \rangle^{1/2}$, divided by the $A$-norm of the initial error.
 Also shown is the upper bound (\ref{FPAnorm}), which is a large overestimate for all variants.
 Note that the different variants of CG not only reach different levels of accuracy, but even before the ultimate accuracy level is reached, they converge at different rates.
 The fastest (in terms of number of iterations) is HSCG, followed by CGCG, with GVCG requiring the most iterations.